jinesh90/CS242-WebSearch/README.md

 # How to run crawler?
 Crawler is using multiprocessing for crawling data from different-different subreddit posts.( e.g r/MachineLearning), these subreddit written in subreedit_list.txt file, you can expand this file.
 Once you have listed all subreddit topic. you can provide your developer credentials ( client_id,client_secret,username,password), By default crawler saves files locally in json line format.If you want store data on elasticsearch. you can set `local_save` parameter to False.to run crawler, follow the steps below
-Step 1: Install necessary packages from requirements.txt files Step 2: Make sure you have enough space ( ~800 MB).
+ -Step 1: Install necessary packages from requirements.txt files -Step 2: Make sure you have enough space ( ~800 MB).
-Step 3: run run.sh file, like `/.run.sh`
+ -Step 3: run run.sh file, like `/.run.sh`
-Step 4: will see crwaler in action.
+ -Step 4: will see crwaler in action.